I offer talks that are suitable for Gardening societies, Local History societies, and schools.

 Garden History, Gardens and Plants –

-My talks cover all aspects of plants and gardens, both ancient and modern
+Talks and Displays on all aspects of plants and gardens, both ancient and modern

 A selection of my talks – please ask about others.

 New for 2021

 ‘A Rose by Any Other Name’ – Roses have had an interesting story, from being symbols of Aphrodite and Venus, Christ, Romantic Love and the practical uses of medicine, food flavouring and cosmetics.
 Learn about the nations favourite flower.

 ‘A History of Gardening in 100 Objects’- Well less than 100, or we would be there for hours, but the idea is the same as the radio series.
 I will bring a display of gardening items and explain the gardening and social significance of the object.
 Gardening and History, and some mysterious items too.